-When a student (or more than one student) engages in unacceptable instructional behavior, an instructor, in his or her sole discretion, can impose any of the following sanctions: immediate dismissal of the student from the course for the remainder of that class meeting period and for a time period of up to three other class meetings, or immediate dismissal of the student from the course for the remainder of the academic term.
+When a student (or students) engage(s) in unacceptable instructional behavior, an instructor, in his or her sole discretion, can impose any of the following sanctions: immediate suspension of the student from the course for the remainder of that class meeting period and for a time period of up to three other class meetings, or immediate dismissal of the student from the course for the remainder of the academic term.

 A student who has been dismissed from a course by the instructor cannot attend the course or participate further in any course activities.
 This dismissal is effective upon the student's receiving verbal or written notice from the instructor.
-An instructor or proctor who has dismissed a student from a course will, as soon as reasonably possible, notify the Dean of the department and the Registrar's office of the dismissal.
+An instructor who has dismissed a student from a course will, as soon as reasonably possible, notify the Chair of the department and the Registrar's office of the dismissal.
 The Registrar's office will process the dismissal from the course as a withdrawal after receiving confirmation that the student's time to appeal has lapsed or that the student's appeal has been unsuccessful.
-Even though an appeal is pending, a student dismissed from a class does not have the right to attend further meetings of a class or participate in further course activities.
+Even though an appeal is pending, a student dismissed or suspended from a class does not have the right to attend further meetings of a class or participate in further course activities.

 In the event of dismissal of a student from a course, the student shall be awarded a grade as dictated by current university policy.
-Instructors will notify the DVC for Academic Affairs through the Dean of their department when they have imposed instructional behavior sanctions so that the said DVC or his or her designee can consider imposing further institutional sanctions.
+Instructors will notify the DVC for Academic Affairs when they have imposed instructional behavior sanctions so that the said DVC or his or her designee can consider imposing further institutional sanctions.
 The DVC for Academic Affairs, however, does not reverse or review sanctions imposed by academic instructors/officials in these cases.